First Time User? Sign Up Now

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment of refractory or recurrent rhabdomyosarcoma may include one or more of the following:
+Treatment of progressive or recurrent rhabdomyosarcoma may include one or more of the following:

 For more information from the National Cancer Institute about childhood rhabdomyosarcoma, see the following: